-49. Israel can serve as a useful proxy to gauge the potential of Palestinian Dead Sea tourism investments.
-Most Israeli hotels and resorts on the Dead Sea are on a six kilometer stretch of the southern shore.
+Israel can serve as a useful proxy to gauge the potential of Palestinian Dead Sea tourism investments.
+Most Israeli hotels and resorts on the Dead Sea are on a 6 kilometer stretch of the southern shore.
 Based on the 1967 borders, the Palestinian Dead Sea Coast is about 40 kilometers long.
-While not all of this is suitable for resort development, a conservative assumption is that at least six kilometers could be developed into resorts similar to those in Israel and Jordan.
+While not all of this is suitable for resort development, a conservative assumption is that at least 6 kilometers could be developed into resorts similar to those in Israel and Jordan.
 It is not unreasonable to assume that Palestinian room capacity could amount at 4,000 units, equivalent to the current room capacity on the Israeli Dead Sea shore.
-Without discounting other important factors - security, movement, the need for branding and marketing - over time the Palestinians could be expected to develop a Dead Sea hotel industry of comparable profitability to Israel.
-This would provide annual revenues of some USD 290 million and value added of about USD126 million, equivalent to 1 percent of 2011 Palestinian GDP (see Annex 1 for details on the calculation methodology).
+Without discounting other important factors-security, movement, the need for branding and marketing-over time the Palestinians could be expected to develop a Dead Sea hotel industry of comparable profitability to Israel.
+This would provide annual revenues of some USD 290 million and value added of about USD126 million, equivalent to 1 percent of 2011 Palestinian GDP (see appendix A for details on the calculation methodology).
 Assuming labor productivity equivalent to that in the Israeli tourism industry, direct employment of about 2,900 workers could be created.

-50. The opportunity cost of the restrictions on the tourism industry, however, is not limited to the Dead Sea alone.
-As discussed above, the Dead Sea is only one potential tourism destination in Area C. Unfortunately, sufficient data is not available to carry out a similar calculation of the opportunity cost associated with the restrictions that prevent the development of tourist destinations in other parts of Area C. That opportunity cost is not negligible, however, and is best demonstrated by the tourism activity, which has already been developed by Israel in some parts of Area C. Namely, Israel has been generating revenues from historical and nature tourism sites in the Dead Sea area and around Jericho since 1976.77 The five main tourist archaeological sites in Area C that generate revenue for Israel are Qumran, Ein Fashkha, Herodion, Ein Fara in Wadi Qelt, and the Good Samaritan.
-In 2011, Qumran National Park, the site of the Dead Sea Scrolls, was the 5th most visited pay-per-view site with 373,826 visitors.78 This generates estimated revenues of USD 2.05 million in entry fees alone.79 Ein Fashkha, a nature reserve which had 101,639 visitors in 2011 generated an estimated USD 0.56 million.
-The table below shows the sites, the number of visitors in 2011, and the estimated revenues generated in that year.
-In addition to destinations in Area C currently run by Israel, there is a large number of other sites of important historical significance that Palestinians could develop into attractive tourism destinations.
+The opportunity cost of the restrictions on the tourism industry, however, is not limited to the Dead Sea alone.
+As discussed above, the Dead Sea is only one potential tourism destination in Area C. Unfortunately, sufficient data are not available to carry out a similar calculation of the opportunity cost associated with the restrictions that prevent the development of tourist destinations in other parts of Area C. That opportunity cost is not negligible, however, and is best demonstrated by the tourism activity, which has already been developed by Israel in some parts of Area C. Namely, Israel has been generating revenues from historical and nature tourism sites in the Dead Sea area and around Jericho since 1976.
+The five main tourist archeological sites in Area C that generate revenue for Israel are Qumran, Ein Fashkha, Herodion, Ein Fara in Wadi Qelt, and the Good

+riatare and ranks riation ,

-Site Number of Visitors Estimated Revenues (USD Million)
+Site Number of visitors Estimated revenues (USD million)

 Qumran 373,826 2.05

 Ein Fashkha 101,693 0.56

 Herodion 86,375 0.47

 Ein Fara 133,123 0.73

 Good Samaritan 39,131 0.16

-Table 6: Revenues Collected from West Bank Sites Managed and Operated by the Israeli Nature and Parks Authority
+Table 2.5 Revenues Collected from West Bank Sites Managed and Operated by the Israeli Nature and Parks Authority